dually8/twitch-auto-ban-bot/README.md

 ## TODO

-- [ ] Figure out better way to debug with vscode
+- [x] Figure out better way to debug with vscode
+    - Added ts-node.
+See new `.vscode/launch.json`.
 - [ ] Figure out better way to use fastify or express with typescript

 ## Further Reading